Assessing Margins after Breast Surgery

 - The margins contain cancer cells.

 - More surgery may be needed to get negative margins.
-(Discuss this with your surgeon.)
+(Discuss the details with your surgeon.)

 - Sometimes it’s not possible or necessary to get negative margins due to the tumor location (for example, if it’s at the chest wall or right under the skin).